saltstack/salt/doc/topics/windows/windows-package-manager.rst

 needed to install the Firefox package.

 .. important::
-    You can specify multiple versions for a software by specifying multiple version numbers at the same indentation level as the first with its software definition below it.
+    You can specify multiple versions of software by specifying multiple version numbers at the same indentation level as the first with its software definition below it.

 Example: JINJA templated package definition file
 =================================================
 JINJA is the default templating language used in package definition files.
-You can use JINJA to add variables, expressions to package definition files that get replaced with values when the ``.sls`` go through Salt renderer.
+You can use JINJA to add variables and expressions to package definition files that get replaced with values when the ``.sls`` go through the Salt renderer.

-When there are tens or hundreds of versions available for a piece of software the definition file can become large and cumbersome to write .
+When there are tens or hundreds of versions available for a piece of software, the definition file can become large and cumbersome to write.
-In this scenario, Jinja can be used to add logic, variables, and expressions to automatically create the package definition file for a software with multiple versions.
+In this scenario, Jinja can be used to add logic, variables, and expressions to automatically create the package definition file for software with multiple versions.

 Here is a an example of a package definition file for Firefox that uses Jinja: